Kuadrant/multicluster-gateway-controller/docs/how-to/ocm-control-plane-walkthrough.md

 For this walkthrough, we're going to use multiple terminal sessions/windows, all using `multicluster-gateway-controller` as the `pwd`.

-Open three windows, which we'll refer to throughout this walkthrough as:
+Open two windows, which we'll refer to throughout this walkthrough as:

 * `T1` (Hub Cluster)
 * `T2` (Workloads cluster)